-ACTUAL EVAPOTRANSPIRATION TO PRECIPITATION FRACTION DURING DROUGHT

-Metric Definition and Relevance: Plants respond to conditions in their immediate vicinity.
-Thus, to understand the vegetative moisture stress during drought, it is important to measure the local moisture balance.
-The actual evapotranspiration fraction (AETF) provides such a measure.
-Specifically, it indicates whether a location is expected to experience local drying during a drought, or whether the location receives sufficient precipitation that it will remain moist even during an extended drought.
+ACTUAL EVAPOTRANSPIRATION TO PRECIPITATION FRACTION DURING DROUGHT to experience local drying during a drought, or whether the location receives sufficient precipitation that it will remain moist even during an extended drought.
 An extended drought is defined by a 48-month period where the Standardized Precipitation Index (SPI, NCAR 2022) is two standard deviations below the long-term mean (SPI-48 = negative 2).
-Such a drought is expected approximately once every 50 years in the Northern California Region.The AETF ranges from 0 to > 1; a low value indicates a wetter location during drought and a high value indicates a drier location.
-Locations <1 would be expected to continue generating runoff.
+Such a drought is expected approximately once every 50 years in the Northern California Region.
+The AETF ranges from 0 to > 1; a low value indicates a wetter location during drought and a high value indicates a drier location.
+Locations <1 would be expected to generate runoff, even during a significant drought (SPI-48 drought = negative 2.0), and would be expected to continue generating runoff.
 Locations > 1 would be expected to desiccate the soil during drought, with negligible runoff, and increasing vegetation drought stress.
 AET/P does not account for lateral water inflow, either as runoff or irrigation.